What is a pledge?

 When and how should you pledge?

-A standing order/online bank transfer is preferred, as this minimizes admin for our staff and volunteers.
+Online bank transfer (either standing order or single payment) is preferred, as this involves no third-party fees and minimizes admin work for our staff and volunteers.

 Account Number: 00028377

 Reference: Please quote your name and the pledge year

 If you prefer, you can pay by cheque (payable to New Unity and placed in the Sunday Gathering collection or posted to New Unity, 277a Upper Street, Islington, London N1 2TZ).

 Thank you so very much for your generous support of New Unity.
 Every penny of your donation is carefully invested in New Unity's work, helping us to build love and justice in individuals, communities and the wider world.
 We are immensely grateful.